seymaakorkmaz/Algorithm-Analysis/README.md

 ### Algorithm Analysis
 - Algorithm Analysis course assignments.
-- The documents explaining the assignments and solutions are added to the repo.
+- The documents explaining the assignments and solutions have been added to the repository.